 Be Still and Know

 My heart goes out, and my hat goes off, to all single mothers who must work full time to support their children.
-If this describes you, God bless you sister!
+If this describes you, God richly bless you sister!
 You are a strong woman indeed!
 As a new Christian, trying to run a growing bridal business and working three days a week, I was in way over my head, emotionally, physically and spiritually.
 Allie was four, and Ethan was not yet two when we found out Robbie was on His way.
 The spiritual battle was already taking its toll on me and our marriage.
 Being young and alone in the faith, and not at all equipped for spiritual warfare, I went into Art’s closet to be alone and cry out to God, away from my two toddlers.
 This is before I knew the Bible talks about a prayer closet.

 Completely overwhelmed when I entered the closet, I just fell on my face in the dark and told the Lord how tired I was, and cried out, “Abba Father, please help me!
 Lord Jesus, I am so tired”.
 I knew so little of the Word of God and I had never addressed the heavenly Father by this intimate name, “Abba”, before.
 (Romans 8:14-16, Galatians 3:26) Laying in that closet on my face like a dead person, the voice phone of the Lord was so loud in my spirit that I felt paralyzed as I heard Him say, “BE STILL AND KNOW I AM GOD.”
 Then He began to walk me through my life, up to that point, and showed me His provision and faithfulness to me, even when I was not yet saved.
 I could only respond to him, with my face to the ground, “Yes, Lord, you have been faithful.”
 He ended with these words to me, “I have never left you or forsaken you, and I will not forsake you now!”